-Quyên is currently serving as the Project Director for Project Fôtô at the Vietnamese American Arts & Letters Association (VAALA) in Orange County and a Teaching Artist for the Little Saigon Mobile Museum project in San Diego.
+Quyên is currently serving as the Project Director for Project Fôtô at the Vietnamese American Arts & Letters Association (VAALA) in Orange County and participating in the National Minority Consortia's Documentary Fellowship with the Center for Asian American Media.

 "DON’T UNDERESTIMATE DIRECTOR AND WRITER QUYÊN NGUYEN-LE’S ABILITY TO PACK AN EMOTIONAL PUNCH WITHIN SECONDS OF THE FILM’S START..."
 THE LONG BEACH POST